-The White Sox have outrighted infielder Ray Olmedo off their 40-man roster to Triple-A.
+The Chicago White Sox have outrighted infielder Ray Olmedo off their 40-man roster to Triple-A, the team has announced:

 The #WhiteSox have outrighted infielder Ray Olmedo to Class AAA Charlotte.— Chicago White Sox (@whitesox) October 10, 2012